ForomePlatform/anfisa/doc/user/suppl/dtree_syntax.rst

           if condition :
               return bool decision

-    - after If-instruction the selection set is (probably) reduced, and next instruction is applied to this reduced set; next instruction is one more If-instruction, or...
+    - after If-instruction the selection set is (probably) reduced, and the next instruction is applied to this reduced set; the next instruction is one more If-instruction, or...

-    - final instruction in code is always Return-instruction that determines what should be done to the rest of working selection: to include it in the "final selection" (``True``) or to exclude it (``False``):
+    - final instruction in code is always Return-instruction that determines what should be done to the rest of the working selection: to include it in the "final selection" (``True``) or to exclude it (``False``):
       :: code-block:: python

           return bool decision